01 of 09

 - Dried catnip

 Download and print the mouse-shaped cat toy pattern JPG.
-Print the pattern at 100% so that the 1-inch gauge box measures as accurately as possible.Continue to 3 of 9 below.
+Print the pattern at 100% so that the one-inch gauge box measures as accurately as possible.Continue to 3 of 9 below.

 03 of 09